 Addressing the second point requires an interface change:

-instead of passing a void *
+instead of passing a void * pointer when calling

 the virtual method to get a byte, sum_bytes()